-$$\sigma_R(v) \propto v^4$$ (32)
+$$\sigma_R(v) \propto v^4 \tag{19}$$

-Equation (32) shows the strong dependency on frequency (wavelength) of the radiation.
+Equation (19) shows the strong dependency on frequency (wavelength) of the radiation.
 This is the reason why scattering is dominant in the shorter wavelengths producing effects like the blueness of the daylight or the redness of the twilight.
-By the same token, considering that the orientation of molecules plays a role in the coupling with the incident radiation field (polarizability), the effect of rotation or vibration alters the polarizability giving rise to the non-conservative Stokes and anti-Stokes lines of Raman scattering.

-The dependency of the Mie scattering cross section $\sigma_M$ on frequency is complex but for a collection of particles can be approximated by a polynomial of low order (i.e., $\propto \lambda^{0,\dots 2}$ , explaining the whiteness of the clouds).
+Furthermore, considering that the orientation of molecules plays a role in the coupling with the incident radiation field (polarizability), the effect of rotation or vibration alters the polarizability giving rise to the non-conservative Stokes and anti-Stokes lines of Raman scattering.
+The dependency of the Mie scattering cross section $\sigma_M$ on frequency is complex but for a collection of particles can be approximated by a polynomial of low order (i.e., $\propto \lambda^{0,...2}$ , explaining the whiteness of the clouds).
 The angular distribution of Mie scattering usually is characterized by a very peaked forward scattering component, whereas for Rayleigh scattering the angular scattering diagram is symmetric respect to the incident radiation (Bohren and Huffman, 1998; Thomas and Stammes, 1999).
-Although varying over a relatively large range, typical molecular cross sections for absorption in optical wavelengths are in the order of $10^{-18}$ cm2, whereas Rayleigh scattering cross sections are in the order of $10^{-26}$ cm2, Raman scattering in the order of $10^{-29}$ cm2, and Mie scattering in the order of $10^{-26}$ - $10^{-8}$ cm2 (Svanberg, 2003).
+Although varying over a relatively large range, typical molecular cross sections for absorption in optical wavelengths are in the order of $10^{-18}$ cm, whereas Rayleigh scattering in the order of $10^{-26}$ cm, Raman scattering in the order of $10^{-29}$ cm, and Mie scattering in the order of $10^{-26}$ -10-8 cm (Svanberg, 2003).